 Fainting, losing consciousness

-It should be noted that since many very young children are placed on Lamictal for epilepsy disorders, careful monitoring should be ongoing for any signs of these or other unusual or adverse reactions to this drug.
+It should be noted that since many very young children are placed on Lamictal for epilepsy disorders, careful monitoring should be ongoing for any signs of these or other unusual or adverse Lamictal reactions, especially because a child may not be able to articulate such experiences easily.

 Lamictal Withdrawal: Getting Off Lamictal (lamotrigine) Gradually

-In the vast majority of cases, a gradual taper is the recommended procedure for coming off a mood stabilizer to avoid a sudden shock to the body that could leave the person in a worse off state than before the prescription was initiated.
+According to medical consensus, for the vast majority of cases, a gradual taper is the recommended procedure for coming off Lamictal.
+Gradual Lamictal cessation can avoid a sudden shock to the body that could leave the person in a worse off state than before the prescription was initiated.25

 Lamictal influences two amino acids, aspartate, and glutamate.
 These are excitatory neurotransmitters, which Lamictal restricts the release of, thereby causing a calming effect.
-When gradual Lamictal tapering is occurring, more of these excitatory agents may start to release into the system and this may cause rebound excitability.
+When Lamictal tapering is occurring, more of these excitatory agents may start to release into the system and this may cause rebound excitability.
+A gradual approach can soften the adverse effects that Lamictal cessation may otherwise cause.

-Lamictal restricts presynaptic permeability of the excitatory amino acids aspartate and glutamate.
+Let’s talk about rebound excitability and why it may occur if the drug is reduced too fast.
+Lamictal restricts the presynaptic permeability of the excitatory amino acids aspartate and glutamate.
 When a person is withdrawing from the medication, it is generally accepted that more of these excitatory amino acids, with stimulatory neuromodulating capabilities, will begin to flood into the synapse, and there may be rebound excitability.
-Aspartic acid and glutamic acid are the acidic versions of aspartate and glutamate.
 This can be further compounded if foods containing versions of aspartate and glutamate are consumed during the withdrawal period.
 Therefore, foods such as diet sodas, processed foods, and artificial sweeteners (which break down into aspartate) should be restricted.
-One can do a search for foods that contain aspartate and glutamate to be sure these can be avoided.
-This modified diet may help significantly during Lamictal withdrawal.
+One can do a search for foods that contain aspartate and glutamate to avoid these.
+Modifying the diet in this way may help reduce the flood of excitatory neurotransmitters during Lamictal withdrawal.

 Lamictal Withdrawal (lamotrigine) FAQs

-Information has been collected here covering some often asked questions about the drug’s classification, its properties, how it is used in treatments, and several other topics.
+Information has been collected here covering some often-asked questions about the drug’s classification, its properties, how it is used in treatments, more information on Lamictal withdrawal symptoms, and several other topics.

 Is Lamictal a Mood Stabilizer?

 Epileptic seizures occur when too many electrical signals are firing at one time in the brain and central nervous system.
 The seizure could be likened to a “short circuit.”
-4
+ASMs are being looked at closely for their ability to propagate seizures in some patients.
+4,26

 It is thought that Lamictal (lamotrigine) stabilizes electrical activity in the brain.
 Preventing too much electrical activity also stops or curbs the release of a neurotransmitter called glutamate.
 Glutamate is the most abundant amino acid in the brain and throughout the entire central nervous system.
 Glutamate is also the most powerful excitatory neurotransmitter in the human body and brain.2